-Ben Crocker is currently a professional AFL football player for the Collingwood Football Club.
-In 2016, Ben debuted his AFL career and has become an important part of the Collingwood team.
+Ben Crocker is currently a professional AFL football player for the Adelaide Football Club.
+In 2016, Ben debuted his AFL career with Collingwood before joining Adelaide in late 2019.

-“My teammates at Collingwood have been so supportive of me and my family.
+“My former teammates at Collingwood, and now my teammates at Adelaide, have been so supportive of me and my family.
 It has really made a difference in helping us to best enable Dad to stay at home and remain engaged with his family - that is so important to him and all of us.”